Find files and folders that take up most space on Mac

 5. Click to remove them or move to an external drive.

-removing the largest files with Disk Space Analyzer
+Removing the largest files with Disk Space Analyzer

 You can get details about each sector by drilling down through large folders and then through subfolders.